All Products

 Note

-1. Log on to the ECS1 instance in VPC1.
+1. Log on to the ECS1 instance in service VPC1.
 For more information, see ECS remote connection guide.

-ping <IP address of the IDC client>
+ping <IP address of the client in the data center>

 SD-WAN-VPC1TOIDC

-ping <IP address of the IDC client>
+ping <IP address of the client in the data center>

 SD-WAN-VPC2toIDC